narrowlink/homepage/docs/extended-tutorial/end-to-end-encryption.md

 Narrowlink relies on selected transport protocols for data encryption by default.
 If you use the `Wss` protocol (WebSocket <ins>with</ins> TLS), your data will be encrypted, which is enabled by default.
 However, if you use `Ws` (WebSocket <ins>without</ins> TLS), your data will be sent in plain text.
 Additionally, these protocols serve as transport methods, so if you choose a secure transport protocol, your communication is only encrypted between the client and the gateway, as well as between the agent and the gateway.
 As a result, the gateway retains the capability to access your packets.
 To add an extra layer of security to your data, you can utilize end-to-end encryption.

-Narrowlink employs the `Xchacha20-Poly1305` algorithm for end-to-end encryption, along with `SHA-3` based `HMAC-SHA256` for signing tunnel destinations.
-Both encryption and signing processes take place on both the client and agent sides, requiring manual key transfer.
+Narrowlink employs the `Xchacha20-Poly1305` algorithm for end-to-end encryption, and passphrase-based key derivation based on `SHA3-256`.
+It also uses `HMAC-SHA256` for signing tunnel destinations.
+Both the encryption and signing processes take place on both the client and agent sides, necessitating manual key transfer.

 ## Enabling End-to-End Encryption